SharePoint/sp-dev-docs/docs/general-development/search-connector-framework-in-sharepoint.md

-- You require no additional capacity requirements for the content index, because content is not crawled by Search in SharePoint 2013.
+- You require no additional capacity requirements for the content index, because content is not crawled by Search in SharePoint.

 - You can take advantage of a repository's existing search engine.
 For example, you can federate to an Internet search engine to search the web.